AsimiChroma/CSC456OS-Paging-based-memory-mngmt-system/README.md

 # CSC456OS-Paging-based-memory-mngmt-system
 A small paging-based memory management system run on Linux.

+Please view in raw format to see the correct spacing!

 How to run code:

 To run the code, you can just type "make" in your terminal to run the Makefile that will create an ./a.out file for you to input the commands.
 As for the commands, the command list is as follows: